Webflow sync, pageviews & more.

 TL;DR

-• Create a div block with a blurred shadow positioned behind the main element.
+• Create a radial gradient div (e.g., a white semi-transparent circle) behind or above the element.

 Summary